Penaud-Polge/Fully-Trainable-Gaussian-Derivative-Layer/README.md

 Each filter is a linear combination of several anisotropic, shifted and rotated Gaussian Derivative kernels.

-## Recquirement
+## Requirement

 Tensorflow 2 is recquired to use this code.

 ## Some explanations

-You will find two python files in this repository: The source code and a notebook showing a simple example showing how to use the proposed layer.
+You will find two python files in this repository: The source code and a notebook showing a simple example on how to use the proposed layer.

 Here are the parameters of the layer: